colaone1/New-Portfolio-Website/DEVELOPMENT_APPROACH.md

 - **Form labels**: Every input must have a `<label>`.
 - **ARIA**: Use only when necessary, and always match roles/attributes to correct elements.
 - **Test with screen readers**: Use NVDA, VoiceOver, or ChromeVox.
+- **Verify hamburger menu and theme toggle are accessible and persist theme state.**
+- **Verify contact form background matches section background in all themes.**
+- **Verify hamburger menu does not close when toggling theme.**

 ## 3. SEO
 - **Meta tags**: Ensure every page has a unique `<title>` and `<meta name="description">`.